-AI for Service: Top 7 Use Cases
+Top 7 Use Cases for Service AI for 2026

 .png)

-AI is now the top ranked investment area for service leaders, beating out technologies such as business intelligence and field service management, according to Service Council’s report, 2025 State of Artificial Intelligence & Service Technology.
+AI is now the top investment area for service leaders, beating out technologies such as business intelligence and field service management, according to Service Council’s report, 2025 State of Artificial Intelligence & Service Technology.

 But where should service leaders start?
 Analysts recommend focusing on use cases that drive fast, measurable ROI, and developing a system of KPIs to measure leading and lagging success.